MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 ### Usage notes

 * The task works with the [Azure Resource Manager APIs](/rest/api/resources/) only.
 * To ignore SSL errors, define a variable named `VSTS_ARM_REST_IGNORE_SSL_ERRORS` with value `true` in the the pipeline.
-If you are deploying to a slot configured to auto-swap, the swap will fail unless you set `SCM_SKIP_SSL_VALIDATION` or 'SCM_SKIP_ASE_SSL_VALIDATION' to `1` in the app services configuration settings.
+If you are deploying to a slot configured to auto-swap, the swap will fail unless you set `SCM_SKIP_SSL_VALIDATION` or `SCM_SKIP_ASE_SSL_VALIDATION` to `1` in the app services configuration settings.
 * For .NET apps targeting Web App on Windows, avoid deployment failure with the error `ERROR_FILE_IN_USE` by ensuring that **Rename locked files** and **Take App Offline** settings are enabled.
 For zero downtime deployment, use the slot swap option.
 * When deploying to an App Service that has Application Insights configured, and you have enabled **Remove additional files at destination**, ensure you also enable **Exclude files from the App\_Data folder** in order to maintain the Application insights extension in a safe state.
 This is required because the Application Insights continuous web job is installed into the App\_Data folder.

 ### Deployment methods